 Which REC should I apply to?

 The Research Ethics Service has flagged a number of NHS RECs in England and Wales to review new applications for approval under the Mental Capacity Act.
 Members of these RECs have had additional training in issues relating to the MCA.

-Applications should be booked with our Central Booking Service so they can be allocated to an appropriate REC.
+Applications should be booked with our Online Booking Service so they can be allocated to an appropriate REC.

 Are there any specific requirements for applications under the Act?